Tony is discharged from the hospital, but not before he meets a scientist

 It was Colson’s boss, Richard Nixon, who engineered the “southern strategy” (making an appeal to white, religious, sometimes racist voters) which transformed the Democratic south into a Republican stronghold, and which eventually lead to the election of Born-again Christian George Bush in 2000.
 President Bush wore his certainty on his sleeve.
 Mr. Bush (like Pastor Bob here) tended to see things in a black-and-white way, he retreated from nuance or complexity.
 Bush placed the entire world in a duality: “Either you are with us or you are with the terrorists,” he famously said.

 Of all the cultural battles of the Bush era, I found the skirmishes over the theory of evolution to be the most infuriating.
 Religious radicals, not surprisingly, find evolution to be a threat because it undermines their radical beliefs.
 (As do a hundred other discoveries of the modern world.)
 What was outrageous to me was that many mainstream believers at the time were egregiously siding with their radical brethren on the issue, even though the theory of evolution does not threaten mainstream beliefs.
 (Evolution does not attempt to explain how life began on earth, nor why; it only accounts for the great diversity of species.)
 Even relatively mainstream President Bush got in on the act in August 2005, weighing in on an ongoing court case (Kitzmiller vs. Dover Area School District) by saying that the “Intelligent Design” curriculum deserved to be taught alongside evolution in public school biology classes.
-(Just four months later, Judge John E. Jones—a Bush appointee—eviscerated proponents of Intelligent Design for their cynicism and pseudo-intellectual ploys in his ruling against them.)
+(Just four months later, John E. Jones, the judge—a Bush appointee—who presided over the case, eviscerated proponents of Intelligent Design for their cynicism and pseudo-intellectual ploys in his ruling against them.)
 About three months after “Fleshy Part” originally aired, the journal Science published the disturbing findings of a recent study on the subject.
 Of the world’s 34 most developed nations, we ranked second-to-last in percentage of adults who accept evolution to be true.